 - A complex composed of eIF2 and tRNAmet

 - Cap-binding protein 1 (CBP1).
 CBP1 is the protein responsible for recognizing the 7-mG structure on eukaryotic mature mRNAs.

-- Identification of the start codon.
+3. Identification of the start codon.
 The 40S ribosomal subunit and associated factors start at the 7-mG cap and move 5’ to 3’ along the mRNA looking for a start codon.
-This scanning process requires the consumption of ATP.
+This scanning process requires the cleavage of ATP.
 Not all possible start codons (5’-AUG-3’) are chosen to initiate translation.
 The 5’-AUG-3’ that is chosen is within the consensus sequence 5’- GCC (A or G)CCAUGG – 3’.
-This consensus sequence is called the Kozak sequence.
-When the tRNAmet interacts with the start codon, tRNAmet is in the P site of the ribosome.
+This consensus sequence is the Kozak sequence.
+When the tRNAmet forms hydrogen bonds with the start codon, tRNAmet is in the P site of the ribosome.